sinamps/sinamps.github.io/_pages/projects.md

 ---

 {% include base_path %}
+This page has not been updated recently.
+Check [Rays Cyber Lab website](https://rayscyberlab.org) for current projects.

 __B.
 Sc.
 Project__
 ------
 * Implementation of a Convolutional and a Pooling Layer of a CNN on FPGA